F1248/OpenCore-Legacy-Patcher/docs/START.md

 OpenCore is a sophisticated boot loader used to inject and patch data in memory, instead of on disk.
 This means that we're able to achieve a near-native experience on many unsupported Macs.

-* We recommend viewing the [OpenCore-Legacy-Patcher Terminology Page](./TERMS.md) if you have questions.
+* We recommend viewing the [OpenCore Legacy Patcher Terminology Page](./TERMS.md) if you have questions.
-* For troubleshooting, join the [OpenCore-Legacy-Patcher Paradise Discord Server](https://discord.gg/rqdPgH8xSN) and see our [Troubleshooting Page](./TROUBLESHOOTING.md).
+* For troubleshooting, join the [OpenCore Legacy Patcher Paradise Discord Server](https://discord.gg/rqdPgH8xSN) and see our [Troubleshooting Page](./TROUBLESHOOTING.md).

 ## How do I get started?